TPII-PadelPals/payments-service/README.md

 Here, we propose to use Ngrok which is a reverse proxy that allows to create secure tunnels between local apps and free public random domains.
 Follow installation steps in [ngrok-setup](https://dashboard.ngrok.com/get-started/setup).

-After installation, run ngrok as follows to deploy payment-service running on port 8004:
+After installation, run ngrok as follows to deploy payment-service running on corresponding port:
 ```
 ngrok http http://localhost:8004
 ```